-- Speed: This is the normal mode, where Speedify sends each packet of your data on one connection at a time.
-For a speed boost it may send some data on one connection, and some data on the other connection, but each packet of data is only sent once.
+By default, Speedify operates in "Speed Mode," in which Speedify sends each packet of your data on one connection at a time.
+For a speed boost, it may send some data on one connection, and some data on the other connection, but each packet of data is only sent once.

-- Redundant: Redundant mode gives you super-reliable Internet by sending each of your data packets on ALL of your Internet connections at the same time.
-Using Redundant mode can use a lot of data, so you should be careful if using it with data limited connections.
-Redundant mode is not recommended for normal usage.
-It's more appropriate for protecting very important sessions such as a business call over Skype or live streaming a video to an audience.
-We have a number of reporters and people live streaming video who love Redundant mode, but it's not for everyone.
+Redundant Mode gives you super-reliable internet by sending all of your data over both the cellular and Wi-Fi connections.
+It uses a lot of data and a lot of battery power, so it's not recommended for normal usage.
+It's more appropriate for protecting very important sessions such as business calls over Skype or live streaming a video to an audience.
+It can also protect sessions against excessive packet loss.
+We have a number of reporters and people live streaming video who love Redundant Mode, but it's not for everyone.

 To enable Redundant Mode, first, click the settings gear in the connection status section of the Dashboard.
 Then, tap Session, followed by the Redundant Mode switch.
 Finally, confirm the change.

 To be clear, unless you are certain that you need Redundant mode, you should leave this setting off!